 There’s no better way to get up close and experience Yosemite Mariposa County and the Sierra wilderness than by setting out on foot and hiking.
-Because when you slow down and commune with nature, you see things you might otherwise miss.
-Things like waterfalls, wildflowers and wildlife that you can find at any turn when hiking in Yosemite.
+Hiking is one of the top things to do in Yosemite, and when you slow down and commune with nature, you see things you might otherwise miss.
+Things like waterfalls, wildflowers and wildlife that you can find at any turn on Yosemite hiking trails.

-Wherever you start, chances are you’re close to a number of great Yosemite hikes.
-From Half Dome hikes to Yosemite hikes to lakes and more, there are so many trails in Yosemite National Park and Mariposa County, and so many excellent guide books and maps describing them that you’ll never be at a loss for a great Yosemite hike.
-Of course, being prepared is key, whatever time of year you venture into the wild of Yosemite.
-Bring a good pair of walking shoes and pick up books or maps of Yosemite Mariposa County, Sierra National Forest and Stanislaus National Forest at the Visitor Centers and stores in Yosemite Park and in Mariposa, Coulterville and other gateway towns.
+Wherever you start, chances are you’re close to a number of great Yosemite hiking trails.
+Discover the best hikes in Yosemite from Half Dome hikes to Yosemite hikes to lakes and more, there are so many trails in Yosemite National Park and Mariposa County, and so many excellent guide books and maps describing them that you’ll never be at a loss for a great Yosemite hike.
 And don’t forget to book an unforgettable place to stay when the sun sets and it’s time to pack it up and refresh yourself for another day of hiking in Yosemite.
 Because nothing beats the comfort of a warm fire when the day’s finished.

 And don’t forget there are plenty of great hikes outside of Yosemite as well for you to explore.